 On the 23rd January 2017, Formula One announced that it had been taken over by Liberty Media, a mass media company based in Colorado.
 Liberty Media already had knowledge in the sports industry as they already owned The Atlanta Braves, but taking on a whole sport is different to a single team!
-At the end of the 2017 season, Liberty Media rebranded the sport and changed the logo, showcasing it at the end of season finale in Abu Dhabi.
+At the end of the 2017 season, Liberty Media introduced the rebrand of the sport and changed the logo, showcasing it at the end of season finale in Abu Dhabi.

 The season after Liberty’s takeover saw Formula One’s viewers increase for the first time in 7 years!
 Going from 352.3 million in 2017 to 490.2 million in 2018.
 F1 then saw 2019 gross 471 million viewers and 433 million in a disrupted 2020 season.

 As well as Liberty Media bringing success on track, their off-track marketing has been nothing short of superb.
 All F1 teams now have their own social media platforms and teams, as well as having an overarching F1 channel.
 In 2019, Formula One’s social media channels were confirmed as the fastest growing of all major sports leagues in the world, beating huge global players such as the UEFA Champions League and the Premier League.

 These social media channels bring the fans closer to the day-to-day life of the teams and drivers, making them more relatable.
 The Mercedes F1 team in particular have a great approach to social media, making it informative and professional but also letting the fun side come out, especially through TikTok and Instagram reels.
 Often dubbed ‘the best social media admin’ in the F1 community, Mercedes is the most followed team in the sport, proving that what they do on and off the track is reaching fans and making them engage.